Fairfax County, Virginia: Arts and culture

-Annual festivals include the "Celebrate Fairfax!" festival held in June at the Fairfax County Government Center in Fairfax City, the Northern Virginia Fine Arts Festival held in May at the Reston Town Center in Reston, and the International Children's Festival held in September at the Wolf Trap National Park for the Performing Arts, which features a performing arts center outside Vienna.
+Annual festivals include the "Celebrate Fairfax!" festival held in June at the Fairfax County Government Center in Fairfax, the Tephra Fine Arts Festival held in May at Reston Town Center in Reston, and the International Children's Festival held in September at the Wolf Trap National Park for the Performing Arts, a performing arts center in Wolf Trap.

 Fairfax County supports a summer concert series held in multiple venues throughout the county on various nights.
-The concert series are called Arts in the Parks, Braddock Nights, Lee District Nights, Mt.
+The concert series are called Arts in the Parks, Braddock Nights, Franconia District Nights, Mt.
 Vernon Nights, Nottoway Nights, Spotlight by Starlight, Sounds of Summer and Starlight Cinema.

-Capital One Hall, which is part of the Capital One Headquarters Complex in Tysons, is a major performing arts center.
-The space holds performances from a variety of musicians and performing artists across various fields.
-The Hall opened in 2021 and seats 1,600 in its main theater.
+Capital One Hall, part of the Capital One Headquarters Complex in Tysons, is a major performing arts center that opened in 2021 and seats 1,600 in its main theater.